smheidrich/mondir/README.md

 - [dirtemplate](https://pypi.org/project/dirtemplate/): Also the same idea
   *and* also uses Jinja2.
 But I only found out about it after I wrote mine and now the sunk cost fallacy compels me to stick with it no matter what.
+- [yamldirs](https://pypi.org/project/yamldirs/) creates whole directories from
+  YAML specs.
+While working on Mondir, I considered having a similar file format as an intermediate step between the templates and the final output (which would have made a couple of things easier to implement and would have had the benefit of making the output of Jinja's regular `render()` meaningful), but dropped the idea over performance concerns.

 ## Name explanation